 You will have regular blood tests to monitor your haemoglobin.
 Your haemoglobin carries oxygen throughout the body.
 If your haemoglobin is low and you have fatigue, weakness, shortness of breath and dizziness you may have anaemia.
 Your treatment team will assess if you need a red blood cell transfusion.
 Transfusions are usually given by a nurse in an outpatient department.

-The nurse will use your central venous access device (CVAD) or will insert a cannula into a vein in your arm or hand.
+The nurse will insert a cannula into a vein in your arm or hand or use your central venous access device (CVAD) if you have one.
 Each bag of blood will take 60-120 minutes to transfuse.